CSE301

 Teamwork, deadlines, and short presentation

-For this project, you may work either individually or in teams of 2-3 people.
+You may work either individually or in a team of 2-3 people.

-I would like every individual or group to send me an email by the end of the day on Monday, 16 October, including both the composition of your group as well as a high-level (one paragraph) description of the game that you aim to produce.
-(It is okay if you eventually decide to modify the design, but I would like to know that you are attempting something feasible.)
+I would like every individual or group to send me an email by the end of the day on Tuesday, 22 October, including both the composition of your group as well as a high-level (one paragraph) description of the game that you aim to produce.
+It is okay if you eventually decide to modify the design, but I would like to know that you are attempting something feasible.

-The deadline for completing the project is Monday, 6 November at 12h00, with submission via Moodle.
+The deadline for completing the project is Friday 8 November at 23h59, with submission via Moodle.

 Each team will also be expected to give a short (~20 minute) live presentation, showcasing the game and explaining the design and programming choices that you made, as well as your overall experience with the project.
-We will try to schedule the presentations within the weeks of 6-10 Nov and 13-17 Nov.
+We will try to schedule the presentations within the week of 18-22 Nov.

 Assessment